Gregoryannn/Typing-Game/README.md

 # Typing-Game
-This is a very simple typing game made with HTML, CSS, and JavaScript

 **This is a simple speed typing game using javascript, where you can make select difficulty easy, medium, or hard.
 You will have a specific time to type each word, and if you can type the word shown on the screen within the allotted time, you will see another new word on your computer screen.